jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 ### Existing Code in [recommendation.cpp](recommendation.cpp)

 Two member functions of the **RecommendationSystem** class are provided in the [recommendation.cpp](recommendation.cpp) file.
+You can use these two functions without understanding the internal of these two functions, but we will go over the internal of these two functions in lecture, just to satisfy some students' curiosity of how movies and tv shows are actually recommended.
+More specifically, how does Amazon or Netflix know which movies or tv shows I like?
+The detailed answer to this question is beyond the scope of this course, but we will still discuss it in lecture.
+To complete this assignment, you just need to know how to call these two functions and what these two functions return.

 The prototype of these two functions are:

 ```cpp
 void RecommendationSystem::recommendMovies(int userId, int numRecommendations, int* recommendedMovies) const;